supune/halo-java-cart/README.md

 ## Running Tests

-After installation, go to the java-cart directory and make sure the tests are wrking:
+After installation, go to the halo-java-cart directory and make sure the tests are wrking:

 ```bash
 $ mvn test